danilodelucio/NukeDiffusion/README.md

 > [!IMPORTANT]
 > _To use the **img2img** and **inpainting** workflows, you must input Read nodes directly to the input image/input mask;_<br>
 >
-> _This tool does not export the connected inputs automatically (at least for now), so you should pre-render your inputs in case they have extra nodes  (Roto, Reformat etc)._<br>
 <br>

 <!-- ############################################################# NUKEDIFFUSION NODE ############################################################# -->